 Nosy Komba - home for a month and the only island where you will find bugs as big as your head, lizards as small as your thumb, and the most unique, happy, and welcoming community this earth has to give.

-I am a total Disney fanatic and I find a lot of joy in the shorts that preceed the films.
+I've always been a Disney fan and I enjoy the short stories they release before films.
 I drew inspiration for my animation from the simple, yet heartfelt stories Disney portrays.

 Though I do consider myself an artist, applying life and motion to my art was something I found to be very challenging.
 So I tried to focus more on the story telling aspect and let the animation follow that.